jairovadillo/crostian/README.md

 ### Can I use @crostiada to decorate all my methods?
 Of course!
 If you want to make all your work completely useless go ahead!

-### Does crostian module offers any useful feature?
+### Does crostian module provides any useful function?
 No, sorry.

 # License